dashkevych/react-animation-notes/README.md

 **Notes cover:**

-* Lesson #1: Next.js & Fluent UI: Setup
+* Lesson #1: Simple about page with typing text animation